Blog · Strategy

 Frequently asked questions

 Brand-level tracking counts how often your brand is mentioned in AI answers across a tracked prompt set.
 SKU-level tracking resolves those mentions to specific products, variants, and PDPs.
-The first is useful for comms and reputation; the second is what lets ecommerce teams act on the data, because revenue happens at the SKU, not at the brand.
+The first serves comms and reputation; the second is what lets an ecommerce team act, because revenue happens at the SKU, not at the brand.

-If my brand mentions are trending up, isn't that enough?
+If my brand mentions are trending up, is that not enough?

 Not for ecommerce.
-A brand mentioned in an AI answer without a named SKU converts poorly — the shopper either doesn't click through or lands on a homepage and bounces.
-You want your best-selling SKUs named, linked, and described accurately.
+A brand mentioned without a named SKU converts poorly — the shopper either does not click through or lands on a homepage and bounces.
+You want best-selling SKUs named, linked, and described accurately.
 Rising brand mentions can coexist with flat or falling product-level citations, which is the expensive failure mode.

 Which brand-level AI monitoring tools exist today?

-Profound, Brandlight, Otterly, Athena HQ, and Ahrefs Brand Radar are the ones eCommerce Insights encounters most often in late-stage buying cycles as of Q1 2026.
+Profound, Peec AI, Brandlight, Otterly, Scrunch, Athena HQ, and Ahrefs Brand Radar are the ones eCommerce Insights encounters most often in buying cycles as of mid-2026.
 Each tracks a brand's presence across AI engines.
 None of them resolve to individual SKUs at meaningful scale.
-That's the gap eCommerce Insights fills.
+That is the gap SKU-level tracking fills.

 Can I pair brand-level monitoring with eCommerce Insights?

 Yes, and many teams do.
 Brand-level tools serve comms and PR; eCommerce Insights serves merchandising and SEO.
 They coexist without overlap because the units of analysis differ.
-If your team has a comms-owned Profound or subscription already, adding eCommerce Insights for the SKU dimension is the common pattern.
+If comms already owns a Profound or Peec subscription, adding SKU-level tracking for the ecommerce side is the common pattern.

 Track the unit that actually pays you.